nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
-- entry - a reference to the allergyIntolerance resource entry
+- entry - a reference to the allergyIntolerance Resource entry

 ## AllergyIntolerance ##
-This resource details the actual allergy or adverse reaction.
+This Resource details the actual allergy or adverse reaction.
 The following is an example of the main elements used:

 - identifier - uniquely identifies this allergy or adverse reaction (UUID)
 - clinicStatus - should always be active